scottrbrtsn/MachineLearningExamples/README.md

 - based on 15 years of monthly data, predicts the next 12 months of wine sales for Fortified, and Dry-White wines

 localhost:8080/geneticAlgorithm/run
-- Runs an exmample for a genetic algorithm where the 'genes' are replaced with actual 'traits'
+- Runs an example for a genetic algorithm where the 'genes' are replaced with actual 'traits'
 - This is an experimental idea leveraged from : http://github.com/scottrbrtsn/cognitive-health-toolshed

 ## Python